mobxjs/mobx/docs/best/store.md

 * Instantiate domain objects.
 Make sure domain objects know the store they belong to.
 * Make sure there is only one instance of each of your domain objects.
 The same user, order or todo should not be twice in your memory.
-This way you can safely use refences and also be sure you are looking at the latest instance, without ever having to resolve a references.
+This way you can safely use references and also be sure you are looking at the latest instance, without ever having to resolve a reference.
 This is fast, straight forward and convenient when debugging.
 * Provide backend integration.
 Store data when needed.
 * Update existing instances if updates are received from the backend.